Trel725/tf701/README.md

 Extract the file "tf300t-dock-trusty.tar.gz" (in ~/components) to the rootfs and reboot.
 To enable this imporved dock keyboard remapping select "Asus TF300T Dock" in the keyboard settings.

+## Kernel

+The image comes with the kernel version 3.4.105-cmaalx-15 installed, see ~/kernel.
+If you want to use kernel version 3.4.107-cmaalxhb-17 instead (that includes kexec hardboot support and is slightly more recent) just extract the file "kernel-cmaalxhb-17.tar.gz" to the rootfs and boot with the images ending in \*-17.img from ~/prebuilt.
+Also you will need to copy or link the following firmware files from Android to /lib/firmware of the rootfs for wifi to work:

+* /data/misc/wifi/nvram.txt
+* /system/vendor/firmware/bcm43341/fw_bcmdhd.bin

+You may then delete the dirctory /lib/modules/3.4.105-cmaalx-15 to save space.

 ## Arch Linux

 As well as installing Xubuntu, you can install Arch.
 It is not so friendly and some some things working worse.
-Installation is same, but you should download arch rootfs: https://mega.co.nz/#!b8w3VJaJ!SpD1GTIkNiiAmYiCUxmhOYjX6NYN8IeFPhiY6N9Xtkc, directory for installing should has "archlinux" and you should use arch_bind.img instead of xubuntu-boot.img.
-If you like booting from SDcard, you can use same linux_ext.img
+Installation is same, but you should download arch rootfs: https://mega.co.nz/#!b8w3VJaJ!SpD1GTIkNiiAmYiCUxmhOYjX6NYN8IeFPhiY6N9Xtkc, directory for installing should be "/data/media/archlinux" and you should use boot-media-archlinux-15.img instead of boot-media-linuxroot-15.img.
+If you like booting from SDcard, you can use same boot-sda1-15.img

 # Building the Xubuntu rootfs from scratch